DPSSecurity/HTB-writeups/Starting Point Tier 0/Preignition.md

 Category/Tags: Web, Custom Applications, Apache, Reconnaissance, Web Site Structure Directory, and Default Credentials.

 ## Description:
 This is the sixth (and second VIP!) box Hack The Box presents aspriring cybersecurity professionals with.
-In this box, we are asked to
+In this box, we are asked to enumerate a website's directories to find the correct page so we login to obtain the flag.

 ## Solution:
 ### **Task 1**: